sandeep89/doc-proxy/README.md

 # Doc-proxy

-A node proxy server which generates blueprint documentations of all the reuquests which are forwarded using the server.
+A node proxy server which generates blueprint documentations of all the requests which are forwarded using the server.

 ## Setup

 ### Prerequisites

 Node version > 0.10.31 should be installed on the machine where you are trying to run the server.

-NPM should be available on the server
+NPM should be available on the machine to deploy the server

 ### Installation